kuzzleio/kuzzle-device-manager/doc/2/concepts/digital-twins-devices-assets/index.md

 ![Measure history](./measure-history.png)

 In the Foobar Kuzzle IoT, the assets carry the business specific to each use case.
-It is them that we will specialize in order to model the real world and meet the different needs for consultation, business rules, alerts, etc.
+It is them that we will specialize in order to model the real world and meet the different needs for consultation, workflows, alerts, etc.

 An asset is characterized by the following information: